Skip to main content

 The notice you get includes:

-• a list of repairs you must carry out to bring the property up to standard
+• a list of repairs you must carry out, and

 Was this page helpful?